Ruiiw/Northwestern-space-invaders/README.md

 # Northwestern-space-invaders

-A modified version of the game space invaders written in C++.
+A modified version of the game space invaders written by Aziz and Rui.